NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6A(A) has 10 less recovery frames
 - 6AA(A) has 10 less recovery frames
 - 4B
-    - Damage increase: 14 > 16
+    - Damage increase: 14 > 16 (TODO: still true?)
-    - Guards from frames 2-18, down from 2-24
+    - Stagger removed (TODO: still true?)
-    - Stagger removed
+    - Does small bounce (TODO: still true?)
-    - Does small bounce
+    - Hits closer to Tayuya (TODO: still true?)
-    - Hits closer to Tayuya
+    - Can be grabbed (TODO: still true?)
-    - +2 guard frames
+    - Guard frames adjusted
-    - State flags better match the animation
+    - Airborne one frame sooner
-    - Ends earlier
+    - Airborne on 15 and DEF ends on 16
-    - Can be grabbed
+    - Ability to be grabbed terminates when the guard frames end
-    - Speed up only on hit
+    - Ending adjusted
 - 4A
     - DEF window starts frame 11 and ends frame 25 (animation ends frame 38)
     - Doesn't slide backwards when guarding